Middle Rabbit Ear Rock Climbing

 The descent route is off the south side.
 Scramble down to a large tree, with several old slings and a wire-cable around it.
 A two-rope rappel gains a large tree-filled ledge.
 There is also an old belay station consisting of two old 1/4" bolts which allows you to gain the ledge with two single-rope rappels.
 Walk to the far west side of the ledge where a chain anchor is found.
 A single-rope rappel reaches the ground.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Middle Rabbit Ear:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Middle Rabbit Ear:

 Featured Route For Middle Rabbit Ear

 Normal Route (South Corner) 5.6 4c 14 V 12 S 4b New Mexico

 This route is probably the simplest way to summit the Middle Rabbit Ear, and follows the descent route pretty closely.
 While the climbing isn't all that spectacular, the fact that it was originally done in 1946 gives you some respect for the route.The first pitch goes up an easy corner for about 25 ft to an old 1/4" bolt.
 Step right on a few slab moves past the bolt (5.5) and continue up the easy corner to tree at the base of a 30ft high corner crack.
 The corner crack is roughly fist sized and t...[more]
 Browse More Classics in New Mexico

 BETA PHOTO: View of Middle Rabbit Ear (also NRE at right, SRE ...

 This photo gives some sense of scale to the "...